zvr/spdx-3-spec/docs/annexes/SPDX-license-expressions.md

-# Annex D SPDX license expressions (Normative)
+# Annex D: SPDX license expressions (Normative)

-TODO: update for SPDXv3

 ## D.1 Overview <a name="D.1"></a>

 Often a single license can be used to represent the licensing terms of a source code or binary file, but there are situations where a single license identifier is not sufficient.
 A common example is when software is offered under a choice of one or more licenses (e.g., GPL-2.0-only OR BSD-3-Clause).
 Another example is when a set of licenses is needed to represent a binary program constructed by compiling and linking two (or more) different source files each governed by different licenses (e.g., LGPL-2.1-only AND BSD-3-Clause).

 SPDX License Expressions provide a way for one to construct expressions that more accurately represent the licensing terms typically found in open source software source code.
 A license expression could be a single license identifier found on the SPDX License List; a user defined license reference denoted by the LicenseRef-`[idString]`; a license identifier combined with an SPDX exception; or some combination of license identifiers, license references and exceptions constructed using a small set of defined operators (e.g., `AND`, `OR`, `WITH` and `+`).
-We provide the definition of what constitutes a valid an SPDX License Expression in this section.
+We provide the definition of what constitutes a valid SPDX License Expression in this section.

-The exact syntax of license expressions is described below in [ABNF](http://tools.ietf.org/html/rfc5234).
+The exact syntax of license expressions is described below in ABNF, as defined in [RFC5234](http://tools.ietf.org/html/rfc5234) and expanded in [RFC7405](http://tools.ietf.org/html/rfc7405).

 ```text
 idstring = 1*(ALPHA / DIGIT / "-" / "." )